- Is Penang on your radar?

 The Jubilee Clock Tower pays tribute to Queen Victoria’s 1897 Diamond Jubilee.
 It’s sixty feet tall to represent a foot for each year of Queen Victoria’s reign.
 Just be careful crossing the road to get up close and personal with it, and say no to the taxi drivers and tour touts that hang out around it.

-Temples are a plenty in Georgetown.
-You won’t need to go far to see one of these points of interest in Penang.
+Temples are a plenty in Georgetown Penang.
+You won’t need to go far to see one of these points of interest.

 A hint of Penang’s colonial past, Fort Cornwallis marks the landing spot of Captain Francis Light.
 Completed in 1810 by the British colonists to protect Penang, Fort Cornwallis is the largest fort to remain standing in Malaysia.
 If you’re interested in history Fort Cornwallis is an interesting stop on your Penang tour.